 Mother: Stana Mladic

-Timeline: 1965 - Joins the Communist Party.
+1965 - Graduates from a military academy and joins the Communist Party.

 October 12, 2007 - Serbian officials offer one million euros for information leading to the capture of Mladic.

-May 26, 2011 - Mladic is arrested and detained in Serbia.
+May 26, 2011 - Mladic is arrested in Serbia.